-European Commission pursuant to Article 12 of the Directive and also once all the Roadmap measures have come into force.
+European Union, Annex I to the Directive contains a model of the Letter of Rights which Member States may use.
+This model is indicative and may be subject to review in the context of the report on implementation to be presented by the European Commission pursuant to Article 12 of the Directive and also once all the Roadmap measures have come into force.
 The content of the model does not prejudice rights that currently apply in Member States.